ARCHIVES: HILCHOS SEUDA / OCHLIN/ BIRCHAS HAMAZON

 Halachos for Wednesday, August 13, 2014

 The reason for this is that the table is likened to the Mizbeach (altar) in the Bais HaMikdash, and the food we eat is likened to the Korbanos (ritual sacrifices) that were offered on the Mizbeach.
 All Korbanos required salt, hence the table requires salt.
 Having salt on the table also protects from misfortune.
-(Ram"a 167:5 and see Mishna Berura)
+(See Ram"a 167:5 and Mishna Berura there)

 Furthermore, it's a Mitzvah to dip the bread of Hamotzi into salt before eating.
-(Not as some people mistakenly do and "Sprinkle" the salt on the read).
-Some have the custom to dip it three times.
-(Mishna Berura 167:33)
+(Not as some people mistakenly do and "Sprinkle" the salt on the bead).

-If sugar is also unavailable, it is best to dip the bread into a salty food item (fish, spread or dip) that is on the table, as to give the bread the taste of the salt.
+If sugar is also unavailable, it is best to dip the bread into a salty food item (fish, spread or a dip thathas brine) that is on the table, as to give the bread the taste of the salt.
 (See Shu"t Teshuvos V'Hanhagos Vol. 4 Siman 50.
 See also Shulchan Aruch HaRav 167:8)

 Halachos for Thursday, August 14, 2014